History of the Sunshine Castle

 Bli Bli Castle was born and enjoyed its heyday for much of the 80’s and 90’s as a Doll museum, which still had Fairytales on display.
 Sewed by the Lady of the house, the Dancing Dolls in National Costumes were added.

 The Current Owners

 In 2002 Bernd and Margret Benecke acquired the Castle and began with major additions and alterations.
 The freehold owner’s vision of a family run business became reality when Birte Benecke-Uhrig and Stephan Uhrig moved from Europe to Australia to run the business with their company S&B Uhrig Pty Ltd in 2006.
 Soon Bli Bli Castle got renamed to Sunshine Castle.

 Castle security was improved by adding a front wall and gate, complete with four watch towers.
 A whole new entertainment genre began with a new enclosed courtyard area.
 Improved toilet facilities, a commercial kitchen and a Queensland Liquor License followed over the years which allowed for the catering of larger functions, weddings and corporate events.
 The function of the Great Hall as a pure exhibition area was also altered and the floor area was cleared of displays to make room for the Kings and Queens thrones and tables and chairs for a feasting area.

 More and more medieval displays were added over time.
 In 2013, due to the Castle’s 40th anniversary a History Shields Tour launched.
 Nowadays visitors get easy access to more information about the medieval era by enhancing the educational value of the self-walk tour.
 The Doll Museum was partially replaced by interactive armour displays and other medieval exhibits.
-But despite taking a new focus, the Castle management continues to preserve sections of the dolls as an important part of the Castle heritage.
+But despite taking a new focus, the Castle management continued to preserve sections of the dolls as an important part of the Castle heritage.